 Elk grazing activities may impact the diversity, productivity, and abundance of standing cover over time.
-Elk grazing activities may result in moderate and minor, beneficial, and negligible adverse impacts on vegetation productivity and diversity depending on their abundance and distribution within a given area of the state.
 Elk grazing activities would generally support productivity and overall health of native vegetation in a given area with a healthy elk population that is in line with the habitat and ecological carrying capacity of the affected area.
+Elk grazing activities depend on elk abundance and distribution, which are dependent on commission action and environmental conditions (weather, forage availability).